ht-sdks/events-sdk-js-mono/packages/browser/ARCHITECTURE.md

 and can be of five different types:

 - Before: Pleguns that need to be run before any other plugins are run.
 An example of this would be validating events before passing them along to other plugins.
 - After: Plugins that need to run after all other plugins have run.
-An example of this is the segment.io integration, which will wait for destinations to succeed or fail so that it can send its observability metrics.
+An example of this is the hightouch.io integration, which will wait for destinations to succeed or fail so that it can send its observability metrics.
 - Destination: Destinations to send the event to (ie. legacy destinations).
 Does not modify the event and failure does not halt execution.
 - Enrichment: Modifies an event, failure here could halt the event pipeline.
 - Utility: Plugins that change AJSN functionality and don't fall into the other categories.

 ## Observability

 Every event and plugin has a context object, which contains both metrics and logs that were collected throughout their lifetime.
-Logs can be used for debugging, and the metrics will be included when the event is sent to Segment.
+Logs can be used for debugging, and the metrics will be included when the event is sent to Hightouch.